kotamorishi/rolling_galactic/README.md

 A text scroller for PIMORONI Galactic Unicorn. https://shop.pimoroni.com/products/galactic-unicorn

-You can control your Galactic Unicorn via web.
+You can control your Galactic Unicorn via the web.

+This app is under development, I might add more features whenever I feel like it.

+- [x] Support for multiple Galactic Unicorn.
+- [ ] Play a sound for new message.
+- [ ] Support for fonts(Bitmap Distribution Format)

 ![lib directory contents](/rolling.jpg)